WHAT IS A CREEK FREAK? Find out in our introductory video!

-Have you always wanted to start an outdoor education program but don’t know where to start?
-Are you looking for exciting hands-on activities for your classroom or an existing youth program?
+Want to start an outdoor education program but don’t know where to start?
+Looking for hands-on activities for your classroom or an existing youth program?
 Have you been looking for a way to share your love of the outdoors with kids in your community?
-We have the answer – Creek Freaks!
+We have the answer: Creek Freaks!

 Creek Freaks are middle school students making a splash to help the environment.
 Each session takes students outside to explore local streams and learn how healthy trees, shrubs, and grasses protect clean water and wildlife.
 Students are then empowered as local stream experts and are encouraged to continue advocating for and working to improve water quality.